-We look at the mistaken belief that every dog is allowed one bite
+We look at the mistaken belief that every dog is allowed one bite.

 We get regular denials from insurers who say that the dog owner cannot be held responsible because the dog hadn’t reacted in that way before.